ilastik/ilastik-install/README.md

 * install the release environment to a very long `placeholder...` path
 * when ilastik is first started
  * could be problematic on windows, osx.
 But the problems mainly popped up on linux (because of `X11`)

+Took the code for binary/text replacement of the placeholder from [conda/constructor](https://github.com/conda/constructor).